DarinJ/cascading.accumulo/Readme.md

 Examples for using the Cascading extensions for Accumulo are available at-
 ===========================================================================

-Currently to scalding examples exist in the scalding examples subdirectory.
+Currently two scalding examples exist in the scalding examples subdirectory.

 To run TsvToAccumulo you must has a tsv file in hdfs of the form:
 ```